jgould/SeleniumJavaDemo/README.md

 Now right click on the project -> Configure -> Convert to Cucumber Project Return to the Feature file
 Hold control over one of the steps and click
 The Step definition file will be opened with the correct step definition displayed

+## Install Maven

+Download maven zip file from https://maven.apache.org/download.cgi?.
+Move a location other than downloads
+Navigate to the bin folder within it
+Copy the path
+Open the Systems properties varibles
+Open Eveironment variables
+Select the Path variable and click edit
+Add a entry and and paste the path copied earlier

+Open the command Line
+Type mvn
+After a few seconds a Build Failure message will be displayed - This is fine, don't panic